Chipdelmal/MoNeT/docs/index.md

 ## [Pointsets Generation](./Pointsets.html)

 Even though we can parse real-world landscapes from OpenStreet Map, generating random points distributions is still useful in terms of theoretical questions about how these distributions affect the metrics and results of our analyses.

+## Road-Flight Path Intersections

+<i>Aedes aegypti</i>  mosquitos avoid flying over roads; which, in turn, modifies the expected movement flows on the landscape.
+We would like to study how this specific variable affects the broad-scale dynamics of mosquito movement to understand the effects this would have in diseases transmission; but for now this is still an open line to be tackled.

 <hr>